TalonFloof/zorroOS/README.md

 # **zorroOS**: An elegant, microkernel-based operating system

-**zorroOS** is a hobby operating system written in V, currently targeting RISC-V boards and AMD64.
+**zorroOS** is a hobby operating system written in V, currently targeting AMD64 and plans to also target RISC-V boards.

 ## License